junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Chap.4: double check the change of relationship between every character, how do they change from untrusted strangers to acquittance/friends

 sonic screwdriver: green light, not blue

+when posting: Chap.4/7's Act 1/2 post as separate chapters on AO3

 # Main